to the online home of the Hagerstown Ice & Sports Complex

 "I started playing sled hockey because I wanted to learn a new sport," he shared.
 "I didn't play hockey before but this looked like a lot of fun.
 I wanted to meet some new people and have fun with them."

 Mission accomplished, Michael!
 With over a dozen regular players and some part-time players, Michael gets to meet new teammates and have fun skating with them each week.

 Paul has been involved with the ice rink since it was built 20 years ago.
 His sons learned to play hockey through the rink, and he plays in the Hagerstown Adult Hockey League (HAHL), the rink's A/B/C level adult division.
 Paul has held leadership roles in youth hockey and adult hockey during this time, and is currently the President of the rink hockey board.
 Needless to say, he has played a significant role in the stability and growth of the ice rink over the past two decades.

 So how did he become acquainted with sled hockey?
 “I guess the main reason I started to play on the team is because of Mike Barnhart, the Kodiaks' president.
 It’s almost impossible to tell him no. His passion for what he is doing is really strong," he said.

 Paul does not have a physical disability, but sled hockey rules permit one or two players without a disability to play for the team.
-"Mike invited me to try when the sleds first came in last year.
+"Mike invited me to try when the sleds first arrived in 2016.
 He later gave me a jersey (#92) and asked me to be a member of the Kodiaks," Paul shared.

 Paul was touched by the positive energy and dedication each player demonstrates towards the sport.
 "It’s not easy; I now have a real education and new appreciation for what these athletes have to do once they are on the ice, and also more importantly, for what they need to do, to get themselves into their sleds so they can get onto the ice.
 No one ever complains and I cannot put into words what I see, once everyone is on the ice."